lakazatong/extend-console/README.md

 ## Config

-Requires a `config/config.json` at the root of execution, see the one provided
+If none is provided under a `config/config.json` at the root of execution, the default one is used

 In all following options, the last is the fallback case